-- set the switch MATERIALS/PERSONS to PERSONS position - move the machine to the level where to install the first landing pad, stop the load unit in correspondence to the floor board and open the unloading ramp.
-Mount the landing pad so as to be able to stop the loading unit at 1.97 in above the landing floor board, in both directions - line up the lower part of the braking pad (1) with the sensor (2) fix the pad by screws (3) and nuts (4) to the support's holes (5)
+- set the switch MATERIALS/TP to TP position - move the machine to the level where to install the first landing pad, stop the load unit in correspondence to the floorboard and open the unloading ramp.
+Mount the landing pad so as to be able to stop the loading unit at 2 in above the landing floorboard, in both directions

+- line up the lower part of the braking pad (1) with the sensor (2) fix the pad by screws (3) and nuts (4) to the support's holes (5)

-adjust the distance between the braking pad and the sensor as shown on figure and repeat the same procedure at each landing level ensure that the connections of the electrical signals of the safety devices as well as those of the floor level calling system function properly
+- adjust the distance between the braking pad and the sensor as shown on figure and repeat the same procedure at each landing level

 It is fundamental to adjust all braking pads properly.
-In case it wouldn't be placed at the prescribed distance from the sensor, they risk crushing with the sensor during the machine passage or, in case they would be mounted too far from it, the sensor wouldn't send the signal to stop the machine at the floor.
+In case it wouldn't be placed at the prescribed distance from the sensor, they risk crushing with the sensor during the machine passage or in case they would be mounted too far from it, the sensor wouldn't send the signal to stop the machine at the floor.